DataTalksClub/datatalksclub.github.io/_podcast/s08e05-storytime-for-dataops.md

   sec: 770
   time: '12:50'
   who: Chris
-- header: Also known as Agile Analytics Operations or DevOps for Data Science
+- header: Agile Analytics Operations or DevOps for Data Science
 - line: Did you say that you actually didn't know what to call it?
 I think there were a few names, “Agile Analytics Operations,” then “DevOps for Data Science,” but then it was actually you who came up with this term – “DataOps”?